 The BMW 2009 1-Series defies its small dimensions when it comes to interior space.
 The coupe versions of the BMW 2009 1-Series have a trunk that "offers a reasonable 10 cubic feet of storage space," according to Kelley Blue Book, and if additional space is needed, "the rear seats can be folded to accommodate larger items."
 Motor Trend approves of the storage space on the convertible, finding that "because it's a fabric roof rather than a rigid folder, it doesn't swallow too much trunk space."
 Aside from trunk space, there's not much storage room on the 2009 BMW 1-Series, as ConsumerGuide notes that "interior storage is limited to a small glovebox and smaller console box, along with a tiny console bin and map pockets."

 Materials quality has never been much of an issue on BMWs, so it's no surprise that the interior of the BMW 2009 1-Series is well constructed.
 Kelley Blue Book attests the "interior treatment of the 1 Series is anything but cheap."
 Edmunds says, "Despite being the cheapest BMW sold, the vehicle's interior materials are consistent with its larger and more lavish siblings."
 ForbesAutos appreciates that the interior is "crafted from premium materials."
 Cars.com, however, remarks that on BMWs 2009 1-Series "the leather is less luxurious" and the "plastic also seems to be a lower grade in a few places" compared to the 3- and 5-Series BMWs.

-Solid build quality contributes to the low level of ride noise, which ConsumerGuide says is "well checked," and "top down, the convertible requires only slightly raised voices at highway speeds."
+Solid build quality contributes to the low level of ride noise, which ConsumerGuide says is "well checked" and that it's possible to have a conversation with the top down.
 Motor Trend, however, observes that the convertible top "generates wind noise."